shirograhm/riot-items-tfm2/workshop_desc.md

 [h1] Planned Features [/h1]

-Support items (Ardent Censer?)
+- Support items (Ardent Censer?) and possibly a 7th item category?

-Ability for the user to select specific items on each champion in the post-draft screen.
+- Ability for the user to select specific items on each champion in the post-draft screen.

-Make items unique purchases (one per champion) to prevent effects from stacking.
+- Make items unique purchases (one per champion) to prevent effects from stacking.
+- Ability to edit values on the 30 base game items, in addition to the current config.json.
+- Translations for other locales.
+- Various bugfixes.

+Check the Item/Feature Requests forum in the mod for the most up-to-date information.

 [h2] Legalese [/h2]